nextcord/nextcord/docs/quickstart.rst

 2. Now we need to create an instance of :class:`Bot`.
 This is what we will use to add commands onto our bot.
 This is also has all of the features from :class:`Client` through a process called inheritence.

+   We also pass an argument called ``command_prefix``, this lets us tell our bot what the prefix all commands should be called with are.
+In our case, all commands will need to be prefixed with ``!``
 3. We then use the same :func:`on_ready` from our minimal bot to tell us when our bot has finished logging into discord and is setup.
 4. By putting `@bot.command()` before a function, we are telling our but that this is a command.